textagroup/powerlifting/README.md

 a dev/build.
 A good starting place for setting up a SilverStripe installation is [located here.](https://docs.silverstripe.org/en/4/getting_started/)

+## CSV Files

+A load of CSV files have been created which can be imported into the Lifter class model admin as entering data via the GUI is time consuming.
+However the overrides will still need to be done manually for now.

+# Disclaimer

+Some of the data will be wrong for the standards as I used the CDPA records spreadsheet so if the standard has been broken it uses the record instead and some of the data from these spreadsheets is just wrong like the Male 3-Lift Equipped 85kg total (43kg) for example where I have just guessed the correct standard.

 # TODO / Ideas

 PHPUnit tests would be good